Rana2Rana/clustering_deployment/README.md

 ### Description

 The project is based on Machine Learning.
-The objective is to make a model to predict the new client belong to which cluster based on data of 10,000 bank's clients.
+The objective is to deploy a web-application using flask and heroku model to predict the new client belong to which cluster based on data of 10,000 bank's clients.

 ### Installation
 The libraries on the `requirements.txt` should be installed in order to run the program.